anywhichway/fos/README.md

 The `Request` object used by callbacks on the server goes beyond Express and is enhanced to support all the properties and methods available on the standards compliant URL as documented on
 [documented on MDN](https://developer.mozilla.org/en-US/docs/Web/API/URL).
 This inclused aliasing `pathname` to `path` and `searchParams` to `query`.

+Note, the current release of FOS does not support the `acceptsXXX` methods, template engine functionality, or `mountpath` and the `use` method can’t take another middleware as an argument.

 # release history (reverse chronological order)

+2018-08-28 v0.0.5a ALPHA Documentation updates

 2018-08-28 v0.0.4a ALPHA Improved Express emulation. fos script now loaded from /fos not root.
 No longer necessary to add FOS.request to handler object; done automatically on the first call to `use` or `route`.
 Corrected Express emulation for root path, i.e. "/".
 Added static router.